 Wisconsin car accident laws

 When you’ve been injured in a car accident, it’s important to understand how exactly state law applies in your situation.
-Both the at-fault driver and victim have legal obligations to fulfill, and Wisconsin has several state laws affecting car accident claims and compensation.
+Both the at-fault driver and victim have legal obligations to fulfill.
+Wisconsin car accident laws directly affect injured victims' car accident claims and how much compensation they can recover.

 How long do you have to report an auto accident in Wisconsin?